 It allows users to stream data from Kafka straight into BigQuery with sub-minute latency through its underlying framework.
 Kafka connect gives users the incentive of making use of existing connector implementations so you don’t need to draw up new connections when moving new data.
 Kafka Connect provides a ‘SINK’ connector that continuously consumes data from consumed Kafka topics and streams to external storage location in seconds.
 It also has a ‘SOURCE’ connector that ingests databases as a whole and streams table updates to Kafka topics.

-Using Kafka Connect, the data can be streamed and ingested into BigQuery in real-time.
+Using Kafka Connect, the data can be streamed and ingested into Google BigQuery in real-time.
 This, in turn, gives users the advantage to carry out analytics on the fly.

-Limitations of streaming with Kafka Connect
+Limitations of Streaming with Kafka Connect

-- In this method, data is partitioned only by the processing time
+- In this method, data is partitioned only by the processing time.

 Streaming Data with Apache Beam

-One of the major downsides of streaming with Kafka connect is that it can only ingest data by the processing time which can lead to data arriving in the wrong partition.
+One of the major downsides of streaming with Kafka Connect is that it can only ingest data by the processing time which can lead to data arriving in the wrong partition.
 Apache Beam resolves this issue as it supports both batch and stream data processing.

 Limitations of Streaming Data with Apache Beam

-- Apache Beam incurs an extra cost for running managed workers
+- Apache Beam incurs an extra cost for running managed workers.

 - Apache Beam is not a part of the Kafka ecosystem.

-Step 2: Ingesting Data into BigQuery
+Step 2: Ingesting Data to BigQuery

-- Make sure you have the write access to the dataset that contains your destination table to prevent subsequent errors when streaming.
+- Make sure you have the Write access to the dataset that contains your destination table to prevent subsequent errors when streaming.

 - Check the quota policy for streaming data on BigQuery to ensure you are not in violation of any of the policies.